-I’m please to announce my new book is now available for pre-order on Amazon!
+I’m please to announce my new book is now available to order!

 The Bible and the Qur’an provides an overview of all the figures and groups who are mentioned in both the Bible and the Qur’an.
 Principal focus centres on the similarities and differences between the presentations of these characters in the two texts, with special emphasis placed on how they appear in the Islamic text.
 References are also included to how many of the individuals/groups discussed are treated in other Islamic sources.